Little Demon (TV series): Release

 The series premiered on August 25, 2022, on FXX in the United States and Canada.

-The series premiered in European countries, Australia, and New Zealand on September 21, 2022, on Disney+ (via Star) and in Latin America on February 8, 2023, on Star+.
+The series premiered in Asia, Australasia and Europe on September 21, 2022, on Disney+ (via Star) and in Latin America on February 8, 2023, on Star+.
+In the UK & Ireland, it was released on January 18, 2023.
+The series was removed from Hulu on May 26, 2023, and neither a renewal for a second season nor the show's cancellation have been confirmed.

 Reception

-The review aggregator website Rotten Tomatoes reported a 81% approval rating based on 16 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 81% approval rating based on 16 critic reviews.
 The website's critics consensus reads, "Little Demon heaps on the gore but maintains a disarming sweetness, making for an agreeably zany satanic sit-down."
-Metacritic, which uses a weighted average, assigned a score of 62 out of 100 based on 8 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 64 out of 100 based on 9 critics, indicating "generally favorable reviews".